Serdra/Rotom/README.md

 ## Features
 Rotom uses a well-optimized search based on Alpha Beta pruning.
 Enhancements include transposition tables, move histories, and late move reductions.
-For the full development history of search features and their corresponding strength improvements, see #Changelog.md
+For the full development history of search features and their corresponding strength improvements, see the [Changelog](Changelog.md)

 For the evaluation, Rotom uses an extremely fast and lightweight NNUE.
 This can evaluate several million positions per second per thread on a modern CPU, allowing Rotom to search several moves in the future.
-To view the history of this evaluation function, check out #NNUE_Changelog.md.
+To view the history of this evaluation function, check out the [NNUE Changelog](NNUE_Changelog.md).